By Eric Mersch

 Validate Reporting Methodology

-As an example, let’s take gross margin.
+As an example, let’s take Gross Margin.
 In my experience working with enterprise SaaS companies over the past five years, I’ve seen a large variance in benchmarks for gross margin across subscription software businesses.
 Using current benchmarks, you’ll typically see that the mean gross margin for SaaS companies seems to coalesce around 77%.
 However, I’ve seen actual gross margins for SaaS companies ranging from a low of 60% to as high as 95%.
 Digging into these variances, you discover that the large variance in gross margins between SaaS companies is actually due to different interpretations of direct expenses and costs.

-An experienced CFO knows how to use the correct benchmarks (those associated with true comparables with common definitions of expenses) to assess their company’s performance.
+An experienced SaaS CFO knows how to use the correct benchmarks (those associated with true comparables with common definitions of expenses) to assess their company’s performance.
 Comparing your metrics with accurate benchmarking data, you can then validate your reporting methodology and templatize your reporting for stakeholders.

 Drive the Annual Planning Process

 The annual planning process at many SaaS companies often kicks off in August.
 By then a CFO should have already distributed planning templates to department heads.
 The planning process consists of two separate exercises: a “top down” approach and a “bottom up” one.